Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 When it comes to managing diabetes, different effects of coffee need to be taken into consideration.
 Caffeine can increase metabolic rate, accelerate fat loss, and may lower the risk of metabolic syndrome.
 So far, it seems perfect, but wait a bit, there’s a twist.

 Acutely, coffee wasn’t shown to improve blood glucose control or insulin secretion.
 However, coffee may improve liver health, increase fat oxidation, and may preserve beta-cell function.
-Point is that habitual coffee consumption may indirectly improve other factors (fat loss, beta-cell, and liver function, less oxidative stress) that can reduce the risk of developing diabetes.
+The point is that habitual coffee consumption may indirectly improve other factors (fat loss, beta-cell, and liver function, less oxidative stress) that can reduce the risk of developing diabetes.
 (32)

-• Larger meta-analysis studying over 1 mil.
+- Larger meta-analysis studying over 1 mil.
 Participants show an inverse relationship between coffee consumption and type 2 diabetes.
 Interestingly, decaf coffee was effective too.
 (33)

-• In people with poor blood sugar control, coffee may spike blood sugar levels.
+- In people with poor blood sugar control, coffee may spike blood sugar levels.
 It was shown that caffeine capsules pre-meal elevated blood sugar levels post.
 (34)

 Cons of Coffee